Congress faces looming government shutdown deadline at end of the week - Local News 8

 Republicans are critical of recent domestic spending by Democrats and argue that measures Democrats have passed while they have been in control both chambers of Congress, like the $1.9 trillion pandemic relief bill and the sweeping health care and climate bill, are wasteful and will worsen inflation.
 Democrats counter by saying those measures were necessary to help the country recover from the devastating impact of the pandemic as well as to tackle other critical priorities.
 And Democrats said that money to respond to Covid, health care and climate should not mean there should be less money next year for government operations and non-defense, domestic spending.

-The impasse over a broader funding deal is likely to force both sides to agree to pass a short-term funding extension — known as a continuing resolution, or CR — before the fast-approaching Friday, December 16 deadline.
+The impasse over a broader funding deal is likely to force both sides to agree to pass a short-term funding extension — known as a continuing resolution, or CR — before the fast-approaching Friday deadline on Friday.

 Senate GOP leader Mitch McConnell laid out the GOP position in remarks on the Senate floor Thursday.
 “Our commander-in-chief and his party have spent huge sums on domestic priorities outside the normal appropriations process without a penny for the Defense Department.
 Obviously, we won’t allow them to now hijack the government funding process, too, and take our troops hostage for even more liberal spending,” McConnell said.